BreadMoirai/github-release-gradle-plugin/README.md

-    tagName "v1.0.0" // by default this is set to "v${project.version}" targetCommitish "master" // by default this is set to "master" releaseName "v1.0.0" // Release title, by default this is the same as the tagName body "Wham, bam!
-Thank you clam!" // by default this is a list of commits from the current commit to the last commit associated with a github release draft false // by default this is false prerelease false // by default this is false releaseAssets jar.destinationDir.listFiles // this points to which files you want to upload as assets with your release
+    tagName "v1.0.0" // by default this is set to "v${project.version}" targetCommitish "master" // by default this is set to "master" releaseName "v1.0.0" // Release title, by default this is the same as the tagName body "" // by default this is empty draft false // by default this is false prerelease false // by default this is false releaseAssets jar.destinationDir.listFiles // this points to which files you want to upload as assets with your release